spacetelescope/PASTIS/README.md

 The launcher for a JWST analysis is also located in `pastis/launchers`, as `run_jwst.py`.

 ### RST
-The simulator for the Roman Space Telescope is connected form `webbpsf`.
+The simulator for the Roman Space Telescope is connected from `webbpsf`.

 ### HiCAT
 The HiCAT simulator is private and its support is only provided for internal use.